Leoche/laravel-lpermissions/README.md

 ],
 ```

-3. Publish the package migrations to your application and run these with `php artisan migrate.
+3. Publish the package migrations to your application and run these with `php artisan migrate`.

 ```
 $ php artisan vendor:publish --provider="Leoche\LPermissions\LPermissionsServiceProvider"